Egypt: Who holds the power?

 The military's influence extends far beyond its own institutions and businesses.
 The majority of provincial governors are retired army officers and many of the big civilian institutions and public sector corporations are run by former generals, including the three main land-developing authorities.
 The military is also involved in major infrastructure projects.

 On 9 December, President Morsi issued a decree authorising the armed forces to protect national institutions and polling places.
-Analysts said it amounted to a form of martial law, because it would allow soldiers under the direction of the defence minister to arrest and try civilians under the military code of justice.
-The order said the military would "co-operate" with the police and return to barracks following the constitutional referendum.
+Analysts said it amounted to a form of martial law, because it allowed soldiers to arrest and try civilians under the military code of justice.